priscilla-arinze/CaseStudy_HackerStatistics-DiceRollGame/README.md

 If you throw a 6, you have to throw the die again and walk up the resulting number of steps.

-There is a 0.1% chance of falling down the stair when you make a move, basically having sto start from step 0 again.
+There is a 0.1% chance of falling down the stair when you make a move, basically having to start from step 0 again.
 You bet your friend that you will reach up to 60 steps.

 What is the chance you will win this bet?